 9) GMOs = Sustainability

 Using GMO technology allows farmers to use less pesticides.
 Less pesticides = good for people and the environment.
-Not only do farmers use less pesticides, but newer GMO varieties include a drought tolerant trait where plants require less water.
+Not only do farmers use less pesticides, but newer GMO varieties include a drought-tolerant trait where plants require less water.
 There is also the possibility of GMO plants using nitrogen already present in the soil as a nutrient.
 Presently, plants have a hard to time accessing and using the nitrogen already present in the soils.
 Biotechnology possibilities are endless.

 10) Farmers care.

 Farmers really do care about what they grow.
 Our goal is to grow safe, affordable food.
 Farmers rely on expert advice that helps them determine the best seeds to plant.
 We can plant whatever seed we choose.
 We are not forced into any seed technologies, choices or certain companies.
+In fact, read what life was like before GMOs.

 Farmers choose to plant biotech seeds.
 We do need to sign a technology agreement that says we cannot save any seed back to plant for future years.
 We know that and understand that.
 Personally, we have farmed for over 35 years and we have never held back any seed to be used for the following growing season.